timmcginley/41934/Assignments/A2/README.md

 ````

 ## 2 Minute Video
-* Summary of the use case / why is this a challenge?
+* Summary of the [use case] / why is this a challenge?
-* Who is you tool for?
+* Who is your tool for?
 * Business and societal value
 * Demo of the tool (if interaction / processing takes longer – edit the video 😊)
 * details about the upload / submission of the videos will be given closer to the time.